cloudamqp/terraform-provider-cloudamqp/docs/resources/account_action.md

     </b>
   </summary>

-To add the enable VPC to a managed standalone VPC.
+To add the enable VPC as a managed standalone VPC.

-First fetch the VPC identifier <id>
+First fetch the VPC identifier <vpc_id> with either

 1. Run `terraform refresh` the `vpc_id` will be added to the state for the `cloudamqp_instance.instance` resource.
 2. Retrieve the `vpc_id` form the CloudAMQP HTTP API.
 Either via [list-instances] or [list-vpcs].